SonalKiran/CapstoneProject/README.md

 However, not everyone willing to partake in bicycle commuting either owns or desires to own a bicycle.
 This has led to the creation of several bike-sharing enterprises, facilitating convenient and affordable bike rentals for users.

 Since the bicycle commuting culture is still evolving, accurately estimating the demand for bikes on any given day presents a formidable challenge for bike-sharing companies.
-The primary objective of this project is to gain comprehensive insights into the complexities associated with forecasting bike demand, while also comparing the efficacy of diverse machine learning-based forecasting methodologies.
+The primary objective of this project is to gain comprehensive insights into the complexities associated with forecasting bike demand, while also comparing the performance of the following forecasting methods -

-By accurately predicting the demand for bikes on any given day, bike-sharing companies can optimize their operations, ensuring an adequate supply of bicycles at high-demand locations and periods.
-This proactive approach eliminates the frustration of potential riders facing unavailability, thus enhancing overall user experience and satisfaction.

-This would ultimately serve as a catalyst for the growing trend of bicycle commuting, advancing the global movement towards sustainability.
+- [x] XGBoost
+- [x] ARIMA
+- [x] SARIMA
+- [ ] RNN

+Baseline has been established using two methods -

+- Naïve Forecasting Method (forecasts equals the value of the last observation)
+- Seasonal Decomposition (extracting yearly and weekly seasonalities and combining them to forecast)

+The jupyter notebooks in this repository have been labelled stepwise and should be followed in order -

+- step_1_data_preparation.ipynb
+- step_2_exploratory_data_analysis.ipynb
+- step_3_modeling.ipynb

 ### Dependencies